doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemTempUpdate**
 > \Swagger\Client\Model\Item itemTempUpdate($body, $hashid, $name, $item_id)

-Partially updates an item in the temporal index
+Partially updates an item in the temporal index.

-Partially updates an item and returns the indexed result in the temporal index
+Partially updates an item in the temporal index given its id.
+The operation will return the updated item.

 ### Example
 ```php